-Mellanox ConnectX-3 2-port FDR InfiniBand Adapters for Flex SystemProduct Guide
+Mellanox ConnectX-3 2-port FDR InfiniBand Adapters for Flex SystemProduct Guide (withdrawn product)

 The Mellanox ConnectX-3 Mezz FDR 2-Port InfiniBand Adapter delivers low latency and high bandwidth for performance-driven server clustering applications in enterprise data centers, high-performance computing (HPC), and embedded environments.
 The adapters are designed to operate at InfiniBand FDR speeds (56 Gbps or 14 Gbps per lane).